UVA Logo

 Policy Statement:

 The primary commitments of time and intellectual energy by a member of the University faculty should focus on the University’s educational, research, service, and/or patient care missions as appropriate for the nature of the position and in proportion to the corresponding percentages of compensated effort.
-A request by a faculty member for a leave of absence for educational purposes (per policy HRM-038: Faculty Leaves of Absence) to assume a visiting appointment at another institution or organization must be submitted in writing to the department chair and school dean.
-The request should describe one's professional development goals as well as the potential benefits for the school and the University that may be accomplished from the visit.
-The proposal to visit should address the school’s need for workload assignments and other support.

-3. Exception:
+5. Exception:

 Procedures:

-To request an exception for an appointment at another institution or organization, the faculty member should submit to his/her school dean a written justification for the proposed arrangement demonstrating:
+2. Proposals to hold non-visiting appointments at other educational institutions or organizations are rarely granted and must be approved, in writing, by the provost.
+To request an exception to this policy for a non-visiting appointment at another institution or organization, the faculty member should submit to their school dean or unit head a written justification for the proposed arrangement demonstrating:

-• the clear benefit to the school and the University;
+• The clear benefit to the school and the University.

-• intentions regarding the allocation of time between the two institutions;
+• Intentions regarding the allocation of time between the two institutions.

-• the means for resolving any conflicts of interest that may arise.
+• The means for resolving any conflicts of interest that may arise.

 Major Category: